sitiporn/Reading-paper/README.md

               - on language understanding  (of last epochs validation 31 %) ,( after training session use validation set 41 %)
               - on similarity

-        - [ ]  2.test RobertaCasualLm on test set on both validation and test set to on similarity, predict <mask> token
-        - [ ]  3.Load Pretrain and train on dataset of this papers validate each epochs
-        - [ ]  4.test from (3.)
-RobertaCasualLm on test set on both validation and test set to on similarity, predict <mask> token
-        - [ ]  5.compare the validation acc growing both training option and choose the best one.
-        - [ ]  6.if things go well, the sim of positive pairs should be 0.8 - 0.9 and negative pairs should be negative  and also predict token_ids quite high precision -> to proof pretrain models is not sucked -> go to fine tune state

    - Fine Tune
      - roberta-base_B=16_lr=5e-06_27_11_2021_07:20.pth (config.yaml)
      - roberta-base_B=16_lr=0.001_27_11_2021_17:06.pth
      - roberta-base_B=32_lr=5e-06_01_12_2021_11:48.pth

-   - Furthermore work
-     - [ ] downloading baseline model to proof that dataset is able to discriminate  on CLINIC150, BANKINK77, HWU64
-     - [ ] fill-in validation acc on Pretrain dataset and fine-tunning dataset on CLINIC150, BANKINK77, HWU64
-     - [ ] and test acc of every datasets

-### Assumption on theory
-    - on tasks 1 whether we should use weights from task 0 or not is depend on utteraces understanding on tasks 1 performance if they cannot predict hidden masks we should use weight from task 0 if performance still ok no need to do so
-    - unfreeze all layers to train on tasks 1 as we have a lot of samples
-    - on task 2 train only classifier head as we have few samples

 ### Discussion